BigDataBiology/co-args/notes/stream-notes.md

 For next time:

-- [ ] use argNorm to look at some clusters
+- [ ] use the antibiotic resistance ontology (ARO) to look at some clusters
+- [ ] use argNorm to normalize deepARG results to ARO

 Eventually: